squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

 # Changing the colors

-As any good Material Design implementation, Material for MkDocs supports Google's original [color palette][1], which can be easily configured through `mkdocs.yml`.
+As any proper Material Design implementation, Material for MkDocs supports Google's original [color palette][1], which can be easily configured through `mkdocs.yml`.
 Furthermore, colors can be customized with a few lines of CSS to fit your brand's identity by using [CSS variables][2].